Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Results

-In this section, we tackle the cross-dataset 3D visual grounding task, which involves training models on one dataset and evaluating their performance on another dataset without access to manual visual and textual data labels during training.
-We explore this setup to assess the robustness of existing 3D visual grounding models.
-To evaluate the models, we used the same evaluation metrics as used in ScanRefer~\cite{chen2020scanrefer}.
-The transfer performance of the models is presented in Table~\ref{table:result_s2r_r2s}.
+As described in this section, we evaluated the cross-dataset 3D visual grounding task, which involves training models on one dataset and evaluated their performance on another without access to manual visual and textual data labels during training.

-\textbf{Is cross-dataset 3D visual grounding possible?} Comparing the results of \textit{Random} method to the overall results in the bottom block of the table, we observe that all methods outperform the \textit{Random} baseline, which randomly selects a target box from the object detection results.
-This indicates that zero-shot cross-dataset 3D visual grounding is possible.
-However, we found that there is a significant decrease in accuracy when the training and validation sets differ as shown in the table's bottom block results.
-For example, the performance of the \textit{DETR3D+Trans+CLIP} method drops from 36.56\% to 24.78\% for Acc@.25 on the RIORefer dataset, and from 48.74\% to 33.34\% on the ScanRefer dataset.
-Furthermore, there is much room for improvement compared to the results of the \textit{ObjDetBest} method, which selects the best matching boxes to the target object from the predicted object proposals.
-These findings highlight the challenges of cross-dataset 3D visual grounding and the importance of developing robust methods that can handle dataset variations during training and testing.
+\textbf{Difficulty of cross-dataset 3D visual grounding.} To elucidate the degree of challenge involved with cross-dataset 3D visual grounding, we present performance indicators of the proposed method with \textit{Random}, \textit{OracleObjDet}, and \textit{OracleObjLoc} in Table~\ref{table:task_difficulty_results}.
+Our method performed better than the \textit{Random} baseline, randomly selecting a target box from the object detection results indicating that zero-shot cross-dataset 3D visual grounding is possible.
+However, much room for improvement remains, as clarified by the results of the \textit{OracleObjLoc} and \textit{OracleObjDet}. \textit{OracleObjLoc} achieved notably superior results compared to our method by selecting an oracle object from the candidates.
+Furthermore, \textit{OracleObjDet} exhibited remarkable superiority over our baseline method, indicating that the accuracy of 3D object detection across different datasets strongly affects the Cross3DVG task.
+Although these results are based on ideal methods, the difficulty of Cross3DVG is also confirmed when employing more realistic methods, as presented in Table~\ref{table:result_s2r_r2s}.
+The results show a marked decrease in accuracy for all methods when the datasets differed between the training and validation sets.
+For example, the performance of \textit{Ours} drops from 36.56\% to 24.78\% for Acc@.25 for the RIORefer dataset and from 48.74\% to 33.34\% for the ScanRefer dataset.
+These findings suggest the difficulty of cross-dataset 3D visual grounding and suggest the importance of developing robust 3D object detection and object localization modules to handle both 3D and language variations during training and testing.